-Qtile can also be run as a Wayland compositor rather than an X11 window manager.
-This does not require an X server or xcffib to be installed.
-Instead Qtile uses pywlroots, a Python binding around the wlroots library, both of which must be installed with the latest release.
-Be aware that some distributions package outdated versions of wlroots. pywlroots can be installed using pip install as above.
+Qtile can be run as a Wayland compositor rather than an X11 window manager.
+For this, Qtile uses whoots, a compositor library which is undergoing fast development.
+This means we can only support the latest release.
+Be aware that some distributions package outdated versions of whoots.
+More up-to-date distributions such as Arch Linux may also package pywayland, pywhoots and python-xkbcommon.

-Qtile can then be run either from a TTY, or within an existing X11 or Wayland session where it will run inside a nested window:
+With the Wayland dependencies in place, Qtile can be run either from a TTY, or within an existing X11 or Wayland session where it will run inside a nested window: